-The Task Force expects that the BWS will continue periodic monitoring of its drinking water sources.
+BWS will continue periodic monitoring of its drinking water sources for petroleum contamination.
 The Navy will also continue periodic monitoring of the groundwater, drinking water, and soil vapor at the Red Hill Fuel Storage Facility, in accordance with the Groundwater Protection Plan.
 The Task Force expects the BWS and the Navy to continue providing reports on those efforts to the DOH and the EPA.
 The reports are available to the public from the DOH.

 DOH and BWS Recommendations

 Navy must comply with state requirements for investigation of release points within Tank 5 and characterization and delineation of contamination released, including free product removal to “the maximum extent practicable”.
-The Navy has not completed these tasks as of October 31, 2014.
+The Navy has taken steps to determine where free product, if any, may be located.
+To date no free product has been found.
+The Navy is continuing efforts to investigate and recover retrievable free product.

-Request Navy to graphically present all water quality data collected at the Facility by monitoring well location and contaminants detected.
+Request Navy to continue to provide to DOH all water quality data collected at the Facility by monitoring well location and contaminant.

 Continue groundwater modeling studies by the Navy and the BWS.
 The studies are critical to understanding the rate and direction of groundwater movement in the area to assess potential impacts to neighboring potable water wells.
 The studies will also complement groundwater monitoring well contaminant data collection to assess the overall condition of the aquifer.